simonen/obsidian/LINUX 1/NETWORKING/Routing IP Traffic.md

 Types of routes:
 * `connected` - created when an IP address is assigned to an interface that is UP
-* Static - manually created
+* `Static` - manually created
-* Dynamic - Routes that are learned from other routers
+* `Dynamic` - Routes that are learned from other routers

 Routers will only use routes with reachable "next hops" Routers will only use the best routes.
 More specific.
 Routers will only accept routes that match its own, active protocols

+When configuring static routing, every host must have a route back to the source in order to be able to return packets.
 ##### Routing Components

 IGP - Interior Gateway Protocol  - meant to run only within an organization and propagate route changes to neighbors asap.